HaoweiFan0912/Bikeshare-Forecast/README.md

-# Starter folder
+# Bikeshare Ridership Forecast

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This study uses Bayesian Poisson regression to predict the number of usage of bike-sharing stations at 27 locations on University of Toronto St. George campus for specific years, months, and four-hour intervals of the day.

 ## File Structure

 The repo is structured as:

+-   `data/00-simulated_data` contains the simulated datasets.
--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/01-raw_data` contains the raw data as obtained from https://open.toronto.ca/dataset/bike-share-toronto-ridership-data/.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02-analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM chat interactions, sketches, datasheet.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate data, download data, clean data, test data, fit models, validate models, and exploratory data analysis.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist
+This project involved the guidance of Chat GPT for completing parts of the code, including data simulation, data cleaning, model fitting, and visualization.
+The complete conversation can be found at the following path: `other/llm_usage`.